 What is digital transformation?

-Digital transformation is nothing new, but as technology improves more rapidly nowadays, the progress to adapt to new technologies often is delayed by culture, operational or even technical roadblocks.
-Organizations now strife to strengthen their digital transformation agility to be ahead of the competition by introducing new digital business models, products, services, and other kinds of digital value-add.
+Digital transformation is nothing new, but as technology improves more rapidly nowadays, progress in adapting to new technologies is often delayed by cultural, operational, or even technical roadblocks.
+Organizations now strive to strengthen their digital transformation agility to be ahead of the competition by introducing new digital business models, products, services, and other kinds of digital value-added.

 From a strategic point of view, rather than focusing on short-term tactics, companies should try to create and innovate, more than merely copying what other successful enterprises already did in this field.
-Any such digital transformation might face unique challenges within the organization (staff and leadership), and outside of it (users, clients, partners, etc.).
-On another angle digital transformation might also be required to keep running the business and operations by upgrading legacy systems to a modern state.
+Any such digital transformation might face unique challenges within the organization (staff and leadership) and outside of it (users, clients, partners, etc.).
+From another angle, digital transformation might also be required to keep running the business and operations by upgrading legacy systems to a modern state.

 What drives digital transformation?

-Mostly the demand for digital transformation is caused by customer expectation changes, following a general shift in culture and lifestyle.
-For instance, retail companies now urgently seek to introduce innovation at the point-of-sale, but also extend their offering to a new kind of audience with an online shop.
-Moreso, users, might demand an Amazon-like simple and convenient experience of shopping.
+The demand for digital transformation is mostly caused by customer expectation changes following a general shift in culture and lifestyle.
+For instance, retail companies now urgently seek to introduce innovation at the point of sale but also extend their offering to a new kind of audience with an online shop.
+Moreso, users might demand an Amazon-like, simple, and convenient shopping experience.

-Another aspect of digital transformation is triggered by governments with laws and regulations.
+Governments’ laws and regulations trigger another aspect of digital transformation.
 New bills are introduced and have to be adhered to.
-There is usually no wiggle-room here.
+There is usually no wiggle room here.
 Both of these aspects are often engaged retroactively – after – it became a necessity to run the business to either avoid loss of revenue or other types of penalties.

 How to be more proactive about this?